oac-tree/sup-dto/doc/anyvalue.rst

    If one of the types is floating point, the comparison will use the largest floating point type among the given types as the common type ('float64' if there is one, 'float32' otherwise).
-   Integral comparisons are only supported between types that are both signed or both unsigned.
-In these cases, the widest signed or unsigned integral type is used ('int64' or 'uint64').
+   Integral comparisons are supported between all integral types (signed and unsigned).
-   For all comparisons that are not supported (for example 'string', structures, signed with unsigned, etc.), the function returns 'Unordered'.
+   For all comparisons that are not supported (for example 'string', structures, etc.), the function returns 'Unordered'.

 Global functions
 ----------------